Sustainable through Sweden: 20 stops in Småland & Öland

 Address: Byrums Raukar, Folketshusvägen 76049, 760 49 Herräng

-Wow – the 600-meter-long coastline of Byrums Rakar was impossible to miss.
-Rock formations with peaks lined the path, which you can walk through and even climb on.
-We have never seen anything like it before.
+Wow – the 600-meter-long coastline of Byrums Rakar was unmissable.
+Rock formations with peaks dotted the path, which you can hike through and even climb on.
+We've never seen anything like it before.

-Peaks up to 4 metres high right on the coastline, followed by a beautiful beach where we collapsed into the powdery sand.
+Peaks up to 4 meters high right on the coastline, followed by a beautiful beach, whose powdery sand we collapsed into.
 We could have stayed here for hours.

 13. Hotell Borgholm